-B.C.’s Auditor General is forging new paths for himself and others
+B.C.’s Auditor General is forging a new path

 Michael Pickup’s introduction to the media came at a younger age than most of his contemporaries.
 Born in Cape Breton, N.S., on Dec.
 13, 1965, to Molly and Jack Pickup, he made the news at the tender age of two when a babysitter didn’t notice him breaking through the backyard fence and subsequently falling into a freezing creek behind the house.
 A passing driver luckily saw something in the water and stopped to take a look, saving young Michael from certain death.